What Is Hospice Respite Care?

 Who Is Hospice Respite Care For?

-Hospice respite care is specifically designed for:
+Hospice respite care is specifically tailor-made to:

 “Caring for someone in hospice can be both a gift and an emotional strain.
-I needed a break to do my best for my husband.” — Mary, a hospice caregiver in Ohio
+I needed a break to do my best for my husband.” β€” Mary, a hospice caregiver in Ohio

 Types of Hospice Respite Care Services